fastmcp-me/putio-mcp-server/README.md

 # putio-mcp-server
-MCP server for interacting put.io
+MCP server for interacting with put.io

 ## Features